A Culinary school student photographs her class's spread of Latin food at Institute of Culinary Education

 Culinary Arts Associate Degree Program

-Earn an associate degree in 14 months with ICE's Culinary Arts & Management program.
+Earn an associate degree in as little as 14 months with ICE's Culinary Arts & Management program, offered exclusively at our Los Angeles campus.

 Diploma Program

-Pursue your culinary ambitions with an education that combines hands-on cooking fundamentals in the kitchen classroom with management training at our Los Angeles campus and general education courses online on your own schedule.
-Our new, hybrid program features ICE's reputable culinary career training, instructor expertise, convenient class schedules and established network in the industry.
-You'll get hands-on training in professionally equipped kitchens with quality ingredients, have access to the learning resource center on campus, and experience real-world work at a food business on an externship.
+Pursue your culinary ambitions with an education that combines hands-on cooking and management classes at our LA campus with general education courses you can take online on your own schedule.
+Our hybrid program features the Institute of Culinary Education's renowned culinary career training, instructor expertise, convenient class schedules and established network in the industry.
+You'll get hands-on training in professionally-equipped culinary school kitchens with quality ingredients and exposure to business knowledge that provides a solid foundation for future professional endeavors.
+Plus, you’ll begin to build your resume through an off-site industry externship that provides real-world experiences in a professional kitchen.

-Our program consists of Culinary Arts, Restaurant & Culinary Management, and applied general education courses.
+The associate degree program consists of Culinary Arts, Restaurant & Culinary Management and applied general education courses.

 Quick Facts